Agnibha-31/DJ-Music-Ecosystem/README.md

 ## Project use and licensing

 This repository is publicly available for demonstration, evaluation, learning, and collaboration.
-This repository uses an asset-level licensing structure.
-Original project software is licensed under the Apache License 2.0 through [`LICENSE`](LICENSE).
-Original project-owned data, documentation, screenshots, and media identified in [`DATA_SCOPE.md`](DATA_SCOPE.md) are licensed under CC BY 4.0 through [`LICENSE-DATA`](LICENSE-DATA).
+It uses an asset-level licensing structure: original project software is licensed under the Apache License 2.0 through [`LICENSE`](LICENSE), while original project-owned data, documentation, screenshots, and media identified in [`DATA_SCOPE.md`](DATA_SCOPE.md) are licensed under CC BY 4.0 through [`LICENSE-DATA`](LICENSE-DATA).
 Third-party packages, UI components, images, and other resources retain their respective upstream licenses and terms.

 ## Developer